quang-do-se/aws-certs/devops/study-note.md

 #### Lambda Proxy

 - API points to Lambda alias.
 It allows blue/green testing while keeping the API as is.
-We can modify the weigth of each version in Lambda alias.
+We can modify the weight of each version in Lambda alias.
+- Request details will be available in the `event` of the handler function.

+#### Mapping Templates

+- We can map both response and request in API Gateway.

+#### Throttling

+- API Gateway Account-Level: 10,000 requests per second.
+- Usage Plan: user-defined rate
+- Lambda: 1,000 concurrent requests per second